deploymy/deploy-templates/README.md

 ## 🔄 Updates

-These templates are automatically updated when changes are detected in the source repository's `docker-compose.yml` file.
+These templates are automatically updated when changes are detected in the source repository's `docker-compose.yml` file or a new version of `docker run` command has been released.
 You can always get the latest version by visiting [DeployStack.io](https://deploystack.io).

 ## 💬 Need Help?